Patriarchate of the West Indies: Merger with the Spanish Military Vicariate

+Clement XIII decreed the merger of the patriarchate and the military vicariate in 1762.
+By 1816, in recognition of the Roman Catholic Archdiocese of Santo Domingo being the first established in the Western Hemisphere, Pope Pius VII declared that its resident archbishop can use the title "Primate of the Indies."

-Last incumbent and current status
+Last incumbent and contemporary status

-In 1933, Patriarch Ramón Pérez Rodríguez was appointed Bishop of Cádiz and Ceuta.
-The previous year, the Republican Government had abolished the Military Vicariate.
-Thus, the Patriarchate remained vacant.
+In 1933, Patriarch Ramón Pérez Rodríguez was appointed bishop of Cádiz and Ceuta.
+The previous year, the Spanish republican government had abolished the military vicariate.
+Thus, the patriarchate remained vacant.

-During the Civil War, the Nationalists organized a religious military service and the Holy See appointed Cardinal Isidro Gomá, Archbishop of Toledo, as interim Pontifical Delegate.
+During the Spanish Civil War, the Nationalists organized a religious military service and the Holy See appointed Cardinal Isidro Gomá, the archbishop of Toledo, as interim pontifical delegate.
 In 1940, Gomá died and the auxiliary bishop Gregorio Modrego was commissioned with the deceased cardinal's military duties.
 In 1942, Modrego was appointed bishop of Barcelona.
-During all that time, the Patriarchate remained vacant.
+During all that time, the patriarchate remained vacant.

-In 1946, the Bishop of Madrid Leopoldo Eijo y Garay was appointed Patriarch of the West Indies, but without the Military Ordinariate, which was established once more as a military archbishopric in 1950, this time without any association with the patriarch's title.
+In 1946, the bishop of Madrid, Leopoldo Eijo y Garay, was appointed as the patriarch of the West Indies, but without the military ordinariate, which was established once more as a military archbishopric in 1950, this time without any association with the patriarch's title.

-Since Eijo's death, this titular patriarchate has remained vacant and is not considered likely to be filled.
+Since Eijo's death, this titular patriarchate has remained vacant; and in 1954, the Concordat between the Dominican Republic and the Vatican ratified the use of Santo Domingo's archbishop being granted the position of "Primate of the Indies."